wormhole-foundation/xdapp-book/src/wormhole/3_coreLayerContracts.md

 - **sequenceNumber** - A unique index number for the message.
 When combined with the emitter contract address and emitter chain ID, the corresponding VAA can be retrieved from a guardian network node.

-The implementation strategy for publishMessage differs by chain, but the general strategy consists of the Core Contract posting the emitterAddress (the contract which called publishMessage), sequenceNumber, and consistencyLevel into the blockchain logs.
+The implementation strategy for publishMessage differs by chain, but the general strategy consists of the Core Contract posting the emitterAddress (the contract which is called publishMessage), sequenceNumber, and consistencyLevel into the blockchain logs.
 Once the desired consistencyLevel has been reached and the message passes all of the Guardians' optional checks, the Guardian Network will produce the requested VAAs.

 Currently there are no fees to publish a message (with the exception of publishing on Solana) but this is not guaranteed to always be the case in the future.